WPoets/awesome-enterprise/README.md

 ### Changelog

+##### 3.4.3
+* Improved: Added support for redis hash keys in session cache using _'session_cache.hset'_ and _'session_cache.hget'_
+* Improved: Added t2 contorller that allows to run services and better handling of expired tickets.
+* Improved: removed few warning from session_tickets of PHP 8.1.

 ##### 3.4.2
 * Improved: Errors can now be viewed directly after switching on debugging mode
 * Improved: SQL queries now carry more info for debugging when view in sql process list